samantharitter/mongo-cxx-driver/Download-and-Compile.md

 #### Windows Considerations
 When building on Windows, use of the SCons `--dynamic-windows` option can result in an error unless all libraries and sources for the application use the same C runtime library.
 This option builds the driver to link against the dynamic link C RTL instead of the static C RTL.
 If the Boost library being linked against is expecting an `/MT` build (static C RTL), this can result in an error similar to the following:
 ```
 error LNK2005: ___ already defined in msvcprt.lib(MSVCP100.dll) libboost_thread-vc100-mt-1_42.lib(thread.obj)
 ```
+The same caveat applies to building with the --dbg=on flag, which will select the debug runtime library.

 You may want to define _CRT_SECURE_NO_WARNINGS to avoid warnings on use of strncpy and such by the MongoDB client code.